mboldysh/jib-ecr-demo/README.md

 ### How to run

 1. Open `build.gradle` file and change `jib.to.image` to your ecr registry address.
+2. If your registry is not in us-east-2 region change region in `jib.to.auth.password` field.
+3. If you have more than one profiles in the `~/.aws/credentials` file you should specify which one you want to use by adding to `jib.to.auth.password` field `--profile` parameter.
-2. Run `./gradlew clean build jib` in root directory.
+4. Run `./gradlew clean build jib` in root directory.

-And thats it!
-After gradle build will finished successufully you should be able to see builded image in ecr registry.
+#### And thats it!

+After gradle build will be finished successfully you should be able to see builded image in ecr registry.